epix-sh/crypto-boring-machine/README.md

+## Welcome to the Crypto Boring Machine aka CBM

+The [CMB](https://github.com/epix-sh/crypto-boring-machine) is a bunch of scripts and tools pretending to help you to manage you linux system while you are trying to mine some cryptocurrencies.

+## Shakespeare is out

+I'm not very fluent nor skilled in english.
+So, there is no figure of speech or any rhetorical operation on the menu.
+Being understood is my only goal.

+temporary
+old content - backup purpose only
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/epix-sh/crypto-boring-machine/edit/master/README.md) to maintain and preview the content for your website in Markdown files.